missystem/cis415review/lecturenotes03.md

 ```
 all execute a file and are frontends to execve <br />

-### Process Termination
-* Process executes last statement and asks the OS to delete it (via *exit()*)
-	- Output data from child to parent (via *wait()*)
-	- Process' resources are deallocated by OS
-* Parent may terminate execution of children processes (via *abort()*) if:
-	- Child has exceeded allocated resources
-	- Task assigned to child is no longer required
-	- Parent is exiting
-		- some OS do not allow child to continue if parent terminates
-		- all children terminated - cascading termination

 ### Process Layout
 <img align="left" width="350" height="350" src="https://github.com/missystem/cis415review/blob/master/process_layout.png"> <br /><br />